lucasfrosty/study-list/README.md

 # study-list
 Made this repo to organize things that i'm studying right now.
+Just because i've studied it doesn't mean that i'm a expert on it.
+Some subjects i'm studying only the basics and some others i want to go deeper, but i know it takes time and practice to master.

 ## Technologies
 - [ ] Advanced React Patterns (this is some hard stuff)